 Last year, commercial and industrial buildings used roughly 50% of the energy in the U.S. economy at a cost of over $400 billion.
 These buildings and operations can be made much more efficient using a variety of cost effective efficiency improvements while creating jobs and building a stronger economy.
 We have similar opportunities in our homes.
-In February 2011, President Obama, building upon the investments of the American Recovery and Reinvestment Act, announced the Better Buildings Initiative to make commercial and industrial buildings 20% more energy efficient by 2020 and accelerate private sector investment in energy efficiency.
+In February 2011, President Obama, building upon the investments of the American Recovery and Reinvestment Act, announced the Better Buildings Initiative to make commercial and industrial buildings 20% more energy efficient over the next 10 years and accelerate private sector investment in energy efficiency.
 Better Buildings strategies include:

 New Solutions from Market Leaders

-The President is challenging CEOs, University Presidents, state and local government leaders and others to commit their organizations to lead in saving energy, saving money, and showcasing the best energy saving strategies and their results.
+The President is challenging CEOs, University Presidents, state and local government leaders, building owners, and multifamily organizations to commit their organizations to lead in saving energy, saving money, and showcasing the best energy saving strategies and their results.
 Partners commit to an energy savings pledge, a showcase building, and to share their progress.

 Better Buildings Alliance

 DOE and members from the commercial market are working to develop and deploy energy-saving technologies and solutions.
 The Alliance's 200+ members cover key market sectors: retail, food service, commercial real estate, hospitality, health care, higher education, and state and local building owners and managers.

 More than 100 industrial organizations are demonstrating their commitment to energy savings by signing a voluntary pledge to reduce energy intensity by 25% over ten years.
 Partners are implementing cost-effective energy efficiency improvements and collectively, are showing that good energy management practices are good for business, the economy, and the environment.